Fabxx/LCL/README.md

 The code has been refactored to add support to windows/Linux in a more generic way.

+# DISCLAIMER
+The cores DO NOT integrate any emulator code.
+All they do is to download the official emulators from github sources, and then allow the user to use those from retroarch UI.

 # Default Paths

 - Windows: `C:\RetroArch-Win64\system`